YingjieQiao/WebScraping/README.md

 for link in bsObj.findAll('td',{'class':'title'},{'class':'storylink'}):
     print(link.text)
 ```
-The link in the code above is a `tag` object and the `text` attribute and retrieve its text content, deleting the html tags and those parentheses formats.
+The link in the code above is a `tag` object and the `.tex`t gets all the child strings and return concatenated using the given separator.
+Return type of `.tex`t is unicode object.

 [Here](https://github.com/YingjieQiao/WebScraping/blob/master/tagCount.py) is another piece of code I've written for practice.
 Based on the data from the first 2 pages of https://stackoverflow.com/tags?page=1&tab=popular, it produces a graph with languages on the x-axis and number of tags on the y-axis.
 In my current approach, I used 2 loops, i.e., created 2 BeautifulSoup objects to get 2 arrays.
    <br />